performance psychology assessment (2)

 adjusting your approach accordingly.

-Optimistic thinking
+Optimistic Thinking

 Having a positive mindset and believing in the possibility of success and help maintain hope